ND2NZ Format Conversion on AIVs

 10.31 |

-In the scenario where the axis in the matrix is not 256-byte aligned during matrix multiplication, the bandwidth utilization of the ND2NZ instruction is low, affecting the operator performance.
-Therefore, the ND2NZ data rearrangement is performed on the AIV core to improve the overall operator performance.
-It should be noted that the bandwidth utilization is related to the data volume.
-If the total amount of matrix data is too small, the effective bandwidth cannot be significantly improved even if the ND2NZ conversion is performed on the AIV core.
-Instead, the end-to-end operator performance will deteriorate due to multi-core synchronization.
+In the scenario where the inner axis of the matrix is not 256-byte aligned during matrix multiplication, the bandwidth utilization of the real-time ND2NZ instruction is low, affecting the operator performance.
+By rearranging data on the AIV using the ND2NZ instruction, the overall operator performance can be improved.
+It should be noted that the bandwidth utilization is related to the data size.
+If the total size of matrix data is too small, the effective bandwidth cannot be significantly improved even if the ND2NZ conversion is performed on the AIV.
+Instead, the introduction of multi-core synchronization may cause the end-to-end performance of the operator to deteriorate.